tkj516/score_based_source_separation/README.md

 ```

 This config defines the experiment by setting the (hyper)parameters that the
 `Config` class in `config.py` requires.
-Any parameter not set in YAML file
+Any parameter not set in the YAML file
 assumes it's default value.

 The YAML config is passed to the main training script to launch the experiment: